ruby/www.ruby-lang.org/en/community/weblogs/index.md

 lang: en
 ---

-Ruby blogs have exploded over the past year and given sufficient hunting, you can unearth hundreds of blogs sharing bits of Ruby code, describing new techniques, or speculating on Ruby’s future.
+Ruby blogs have exploded over the past years and given sufficient hunting, you can unearth hundreds of blogs sharing bits of Ruby code, describing new techniques, or speculating on Ruby’s future.
 {: .summary}